 Members of Chambers can be instructed both to give tax advice and to conduct tax appeals and other tax-related litigation.
 We are often instructed directly by accountants, under the Licensed Access scheme, previously known as “Bar Direct”.

 For advisory work, particularly where major transactions are in contemplation, it is common to instruct a tax barrister at the early planning stages.
-For contentious work, a barrister may be instructed at any stage right up to a hearing before a tribunal, the Commissioners, or the Court.
+For contentious work, a barrister may be instructed at any stage right up to a hearing before a tribunal, or the court.
 However, it is almost always beneficial to instruct a barrister at the early stages of correspondence: in this way, a dispute between the taxpayer and HM Revenue & Customs may often be resolved satisfactorily, without the need for protracted correspondence or a court hearing.